 Yes.
 Regardless of the size of your estate or your family circumstances, you should have a financial durable power of attorney.
 This is a legal document signed by you that appoints an attorney-in-fact to handle all financial transactions on your behalf in the event that you become incapacitated.
-Generally, one spouse will appoint the other as the primary attorney-in-fact, and designate a friend or family member as an alternate.
 Your attorney-in-fact will handle mundane tasks such as sorting through your mail and depositing your checks, as well as more complex jobs like handling your investment accounts or filing your tax returns.
 Without such a document in place, a court supervised guardianship proceeding is necessary to appoint someone who will act on your behalf.
 This proceeding can be very expensive and cause a rift between family members.
 This potential problem is easily avoided by having a financial durable power of attorney in place.